Nanapiou/pioucord/README.md

 It isn't supported by the package itself, it's much better to let the user create it himself.

-### A little handler exemple
+### A little handler example

-If you want, you can create a commands handler, which will make your bot easier to manage.
+If you want, you can create a commands' handler, which will make your bot easier to manage.

 *You can create an events one if you want, but I will not show it here.*